WyriHaximus/FlyPie/README.md

 ### Configuration keys ###

 * `adapter` - adapter name or full qualified class name to use for this filesystem
-* `vars` - associative array containing the required settings for FlyPie to build an adapter for you.
+* `vars` - array containing the required settings for FlyPie to build an adapter for you.
+That is passed directly into `newInstanceArgs` upon adapter creation.
 (This is required in case you don't use a factory or provide the client.)
 * `client` - a prebuild client
 * `factory` - a callback, array (class instance, methodname), string (static class method or function name or event name) that can be utilized as a factory to build the adapter

-Check out [config/config.sample.php](config/config.sample.php) for more details.
+Check out [`config/config.sample.php`](config/config.sample.php) for more details.

 ## Usage ##